 According to Soledad Code Enforcement, 28 homes need repairs and five are in need of replacement, most within the two neighborhoods with the oldest housing stock in the city.
-The majority of the homes are identified in the Soledad Mobile Home Park, Nielsen's Trailer Park, and on Front Street along the western edge of the Downtown/Veterans Park neighborhood, on Barcelona Street in the Santa Barbara Park neighborhood, and in the Vosti Park neighborhood in the vicinity of Buena Vista Park.
+The majority of the homes are identified in the Soledad Mobile Home Park, Nielsen's Trailer Park, and on Front Street along the western edge of the the Vosti Park neighborhood in the vicinity of Buena Vista Park.
 The location of the units with identified condition issues generally align with older housing stock in the mobile home parks, and earlier developed portions of the city.